salilab/imp/modules/spatiotemporal/README.md

 nmodels - int, number of models with different protein copy numbers to generate at each time point.

+output_dir - string, directory where the output will be written.
+Empty string assumes the current working directory. (default: '')

 template_topology: string, name of the topology file for the complete complex (default: '', no topology files are output)

 template_dict: dictionary for connecting the spatiotemporal model to the topology file.
 The keys (string) are the names of the proteins, defined by the expected_complexes variable.
 The values (list) are the names of all proteins in the topology file that should have the same copy number as the labeled protein, specifically the "molecule_name." (default: {}, no topology files are output)